 For a time, Randy was told he'd serve as a medic to the Paranormal Platoon, since he had the training... and his powers seemed to be on the fritz again.
 Of course Randy was fibbing about this, and when his 'evil' antibody returned some time later, seeking aid for a wounded Evan, Randy was forced to reveal his antibodies still existed... this as he managed to personally defeat the so-called Famileech being kept on the base.

 Having 'outed' himself, Randy was forced to begin combat training at Fort Benning along with all the other paranormals there, though this didn't last long.
-When one of Randy's antibodies told him that David was being 'disposed' of in the Pitt, Randy used a trick that his 'evil' antibody taught him: he rode in one of his antibodies and had it fly him up to the Pitt crater, in order to rescue his friend.
+When one of Randy's antibodies told him that David was being 'disposed' of in the Pitt, Randy used a trick that his 'evil' antibody taught him: he rode in one of his antibodies and had it fly him up to the Pitt crater, to rescue his friend.

 While searching for David, Randy was hit by a gusher of Pitt-juice, which paralyzed him and left him at the mercy of rapidly approaching lava.
 Managing to generate a 'wall' of antibodies, which were also paralyzed upon touching him, Randy staved off the molten rock, at least until David could find him.
 Hauled out of the Pitt by David, Randy slowly regained the ability to move, but found he was trapped within his antibody!